Jmlucero1984/PowerPanel/README.md

 ## Description
 Plug cables in panels to visualize transfers o whatever you want in Cocos Creator 3.7

-Using of Shader, Vertex and Index data.
+Using of shaders, vertex and index data.

 *Still in progress*